 – In the movie, part of the tradition of Day of the Dead was a place somewhere that spirits “live” after they died on earth.
 The spirits seemed to continue there exactly as when they were on earth, for example, one famous singer/musician kept doing his extravagant shows in the afterlife.
 Others who were destitute in life seemed to stay that way, especially when they weren’t being remembered on earth, and eventually these forgotten ones even disappeared from the afterlife world.

 This correlates closely with the Gospel principle of the spirit world, where all spirits go after separating from their mortal bodies (physical death).
 We are taught that in this spirit world the feelings we had and whatever degree of learning we attained on earth will continue with us.
 We also believe that those who are forgotten by family on earth will not have full joy nor be able to progress eternally, as this can only happen when ordinances are performed in their behalf inside a temple on earth.
 We do vicarious ordinance work, including baptism for the dead, as spoken of in the New Testament of the Holy Bible (we use the King James version) in our temples for those who have passed on to the next world without having done the ordinances themselves.
-The spirits for whom this work is done have the option to accept or reject these ordinances done in their behalf.

 Joy of family ties

-– In Mexican traditions, families have joy through supporting one another, being together and working together, as shown in the film by the Rivera shoe business.
+– In Mexican traditions, families have joy through supporting one another, being together and working together, as shown in the film by the Rivera shoemaking business.
 In the movie, Miguel says to his (deceased) great-great-grandmother, Imelda: “That’s what family is supposed to do.
 Support you!”

 In the Church of Jesus Christ of Latter Day Saints, we are taught that part of eternal joy is families being together and progressing FOREVER.
 Sealing of families is done in holy temples all over the world, with the number of these temples growing each year.
 A man and a woman can be sealed together in the “New and Everlasting Covenant”, or married “for time and all eternity”, not just “until death do us part”.
-Any children already born before this sealing are brought to the altar after the mother and father are sealed together and are sealed to their parents as an eternal family.
-Any children born after this sealing is performed, are automatically included in the sealed family.
+Children already born before this sealing are brought to the altar after the mother and father are sealed together, and are sealed to their parents as an eternal family.
+Any children born after this sealing is performed are automatically included in the sealed family.

-Husbands and wives who have passed on without having done their own ordinance work during their mortal life, whether by choice or by it not being available, can be sealed together by the living “standing in” in vicarious ordinances in the temples.
+Husbands and wives who have passed on without having done their own ordinance work during their mortal life, whether by choice, or by it not being available, can be sealed together by the living “standing in” for them in vicarious ordinances in the temples.
 Then their children are sealed to the family too, just as in the living ordinance.
 We believe that these spirits have their free agency to either accept or reject these vicarious ordinances, but we also believe it is our duty to perform them.

 Dedication to remembering ancestors at altars